itsjerem/TodoListV2/README.md

 ### Installation

-1. Copie `.env.example` into `.env` and

-2. Clone the repository: `git clone https://github.com/username/project.git`
+1. Clone the repository: `git clone https://github.com/username/project.git`

-3. Install dependencies: `composer install`
+2. Install dependencies: `composer install`

-4. Copy the `.env.example` file to `.env` and configure your environment variables.
+3. Copy the `.env.example` file to `.env` and configure your environment variables.

-5. Start the server: `php artisan serve`
+4. Start the server: `php artisan serve`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>